-- student's school locker

-- student's bag or clothing

-- student's desk or other assigned seating area

-- student's person

-- student's electronic devices and media (phones, etc...)
+- student's bag or clothing - student's desk or other assigned seating area - student's person - student's electronic devices and media (phones, etc...)

 School officials may not request or require a student or his or her parent/guardian to provide a password or other related account information to gain access to the student's account or profile on a social networking website.